-The members of the Audit Committee as of December 31, 2005 were Samuel P. Sears, Jr., James D. Causey, Joseph R. Slay and Gerald P. Krueger.
+The members of the Audit Committee as of December 31, 2006 were Samuel P. Sears, Jr., James D. Causey, Joseph R. Slay and Gerald P. Krueger.
 Each member of the Audit Committee is independent under the rules of the SEC and the Nasdaq Capital Market.
-The Board of Directors has determined that Samuel P. Sears, Jr., who served on the Audit Committee throughout 2005, is an "audit committee financial expert" as such term is defined in Item 401(h)(2) of Regulation S-K promulgated under the Exchange Act.
+The Board of Directors has determined that Samuel P. Sears, Jr., who is an independent director, is an "audit committee financial expert" as such term is defined in Item 401(h)(2) of Regulation S-K promulgated under the Exchange Act.